TaphouseGames/Andreas-Portfolio/README.md

 # Portfolio Website

 Welcome to my personal portfolio website!
-This platform is a showcase of my skills, projects, and professional journey in the world of software engineering and game development.
+A showcase of my skills, projects, and professional journey in the world of software engineering and game development.

 ## Technologies Used